dongwang9961-cpu/SchoolDays/docs/school-management-system-design.md

 - The link must resolve to Bright Kids Academy before registration starts.
 - The link should resolve to exactly one target class, including its site and program context.
 - The target class should be displayed automatically; parents should not need to manually select site, program, or class again.
-- Use a public slug or share token instead of exposing raw database IDs.
+- Use a public or share token instead of exposing raw database IDs.
 - Only show active classes that are configured as public.
 - Validate class capacity and available dates server-side.
 - Require parent registration before completing child enrollment.